lovetama/lovetama.github.io/projects/index.md

 title: Projects
 ---

-- [Community Solar](districtcommunity.solar) — Bringing solar to people without roofs in DC.
+- [Community Solar](http://www.districtcommunity.solar/) — Bringing solar to people without roofs in DC.
-- [Burning Man] — Participatory arts festival in the middle of the desert.
-Yeah, I do think you should go.
+- [Burning Man](http://burningman.org/) — Participatory arts festival in the middle of the desert.
+Dream, do, play.

-##